BloddyRose/QRCreator/README.md

 ## Features
 	- Text to QR code,
-	- Wifi to QR Code
+	- Wifi to QR Code,
+	- Url to QR code

 ## On Future